-- Does the student express and initiate ideas which indicate that he or she has accepted the fiction provided by the drama? - Does the student express and initiate ideas which indicate a commitment to the focus of the work? - To what extent is the student able to contribute ideas which help move the drama along? - Is the student sensitive to the ever-changing demands of the drama?
+- Does the student express and initiate ideas which indicate that he or she has accepted the fiction provided by the drama? - Does the student express and initiate ideas which indicate a commitment to the focus of the work? - To what extent does the student contribute ideas which indicate a developing understanding of the elements of theatre form?

+- To what extent is the student able to contribute ideas which help move the drama along? - Is the student sensitive to the ever-changing demands of the drama?